Madog Crupl

-Madog Crypl (or Madog Crippil), also known as Madog ap Gruffydd Fychan (c.
-1275–1304/6) was the heir of the sovereign Princes of Powys Fadog and Lords of Dinas Bran.
-He was made Baron of the Welsh Marches and is sometimes described as Madog III of Powys Fadog.
-However, he was only lord of some of the family lands under the English crown.
+Madog Crupl ap Gruffydd Fychan (c.
+1275 – 11 November 1305) was lord of Glyndyfrdwy in north-east Wales.

 Biography

 Madog was still a child at the death of his father, Prince Gruffydd Fychan in 1289, so that the lands were placed in the custody of Queen Eleanor of Castile by the Justiciar of North Wales, Otto de Grandson, one of the Savoyard knights.

 Madog was initially put into the wardship of John de Warenne, 6th Earl of Surrey, and was the heir of the Lordship of Bromfield and Yale, and Castell Dinas Bran from his father, which would be taken from him during his youth by Edward Longshanks and be awarded to the Earl of Surrey, one the king's relatives.

 Madog's brothers were then murdered in the River Dee, Wales, by their guardians John de Warenne, 6th Earl of Surrey of Holt Castle, and Roger Mortimer, 1st Baron Mortimer of Chirk Castle, after having obtained the children's wardship and territories.

 Madog was thereafter put in the wardship of Reginald de Grey, Justice of Chester and then Thomas of Macclesfield.
 Madog ap Gruffydd asked the king for a suitable provision to be made for him, and seems to have been granted some of his father's lands.
 These apparently consisted of Glyndyfrdwy and half of the commote of Cynllaith, comprising the area around Sycharth, and around 1300, he was made the Baron of the Welsh Marches.

 Madog married Gwenllian, daughter of Ithel Fychan of Halkin and had a son Gruffydd of Rhuddallt, who was married on 8 July 1304 at the age of six to Elizabeth, daughter of John LeStrange, Lord of Knockin Castle.
 This early marriage into a powerful Marcher family may have been a strategic plan to protect the young boy's inheritance by an ailing Madog.
 When Gruffyd came of age, he succeeded his father as a Marcher Lord and still retained, to some degree, most of the privileges of a ruling Welsh prince.